kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 in case there's a visible bit flip pattern, though this may not detect a faulty memory module because the actual load of the system could be the factor making the problems appear.
-In recent years attacks on how the memory modules operate have been demonstrated ('rowhammer') achieving specific bits to be flipped.
+In recent years attacks on how the memory modules operate have been demonstrated (*rowhammer*) achieving specific bits to be flipped.
 While these were targeted, this shows that a series of reads or writes can affect unrelated parts of memory.